This is a working agenda and subject to change.

 Panel: The new luxury reality

-From the evolving luxury consumer, to the power of data, this session will explore how the luxury industry has adapted to new realities, the lessons to be learned from the winners and survivors of the pandemic, and how nascent industry trends have accelerated.
-Speakers will include major brand General Counsel, and luxury industry business leaders.
+From the evolving luxury consumer, to the power of data, this session will explore how the luxury industry has adapted to new realities, the lessons to be learned from the winners and survivors of the pandemic, and how nascent industry trends have accelerated, as well as the changing definition of “luxury”.
+In particular, this panel will explore luxury beyond objects, luxury beyond ownership, and the experiential luxury economy.

 Ceanne Fernandes-Wong, CEO and Co-Founder, COCOON